NUKnightLab/SensorGrid/COLLECTOR.md

 API_PORT 80
 ```

+Notes:

+  * You will need to set values for WIFI_SSID, WIFI_PASSWORD, and API_HOST
+  * WIFI_SSID currently cannot contain spaces in the name (to be fixed soon)
-Note, you will need to set values for WIFI_SSID, WIFI_PASSWORD, and API_HOST.
-API_PORT is configurable and defaults to 80.
-Note that DNS is not currently supported, so an IP address is required for API_HOST
+  * API_PORT is configurable and defaults to 80
+  * Note that DNS is not currently supported, so an IP address is required for API_HOST